Edgration/icey/README-en.md

 ### Update log

+#### v2.0.0

+- Fixed a bug that the background .exe process could not automatically close caused system and caused the system crashed

+- Added custom file suffix option, now you can customize the suffix name of the input and output files

+- Beautify the -h and -v and error messages, partially add highlight and underline

 #### v1.1.2

-- Repairing the BUG that the judge result cannot go well after get TLE
+- Fixed the BUG that the judge result cannot go well after get TLE

 #### v1.1.1